achma-learning/prompt-genius/README.md

 # prompt-genius
 here i take prompt i find useful , and try to have a backup copy :
++ how and don't forget to use the userscript with a trampermonkey or similar extension
 # after make a website

 # wiki